nicolasgarnier/friendlypix-web-react/README.md

 ## Create and configure your Firebase Project

 1. Create a Firebase project using the [Firebase Console](https://firebase.google.com/console).
+2. Generate a Service accounts file from **⚙ > Project Settings > Service Accounts > GENERATE NEW PRIVATE KEY > GENERATE KEY** and save it as `./microservices/service-account-credentials.json`
 2. Enable **Google** as a Sign in provider in **Firebase Console > Authentication > Sign in Method** tab.
 3. Enable **Facebook** as a Sign in provider in **Firebase Console > Authentication > Sign in Method** tab.
 You'll need to provide your Facebook app's credentials.
 If you haven't yet you'll need to have created a Facebook app on [Facebook for Developers](https://developers.facebook.com)
 4. At the root of the site run `firebase use --add`.
 When prompted select the Firebase Project you have just created.
 This will make sure the Firebase CLI is configured to use your particular project.